Battle of P'ohang-dong: Prelude

-The ROK—a force of 58,000— was organized into two corps and five divisions along the line; from east to west, I Corps controlled the 8th Infantry Division and Capital Divisions, while the II Corps controlled the 1st Division and 6th Infantry Division.
-A reconstituted ROK 3rd Division was placed under direct ROK control.
+The ROK Army—a force of 58,000— was organized into two corps and five divisions along the line; from east to west, I Corps controlled the 8th Infantry Division and Capital Divisions, while the II Corps controlled the 1st Division and 6th Infantry Division.
+A reconstituted 3rd Division was placed under direct ROK Army control.
 Morale among the UN units was low due to the large number of defeats at that point in the war.
-The ROK had lost an estimated 70,000 men up to that point.
+The ROK Army had lost an estimated 70,000 men up to that point.

 At the same time forces of the US 5th Air Force supplied 45 P-51 Mustang fighters to provide cover from Yonil Airfield, and the US Navy had several ships providing support by sea.
 Evacuation of wounded and surrounded troops was carried out by the aircraft carriers USS Valley Forge and Philippine Sea.
 The heavy cruisers USS Helena and Toledo also provided fire support for troops operating in the town.

 The KPA troops were organized into a mechanized combined arms force of ten divisions, originally numbering some 90,000 well-trained and well-equipped men, in July, with hundreds of T-34 tanks.
 However, defensive actions by UN forces had delayed the KPA significantly in their invasion of South Korea, costing them 58,000 casualties and the destruction of a large number of tanks.
 In order to recoup these losses, the North Koreans had to rely on less experienced replacements and conscripts, many of whom had been taken from the conquered regions of South Korea.

 The KPA forces suffered from a shortage of men and equipment; their divisions were far understrength.
 Opposing the ROK, from west to east, were the 8th, 12th, and 5th Divisions and the 766th Independent Infantry Regiment.
 On 5 August the 8th Division was estimated to have 8,000 men, the 5th Division had 6,000, the 12th Division had 6,000 and the 766th Independent Regiment had 1,500, giving these units a total strength of at least 21,500.